taivo/resumela/README.md

-Resuméla
+résuméla
 ========

-*Separate resumé style from content for faster editing.
+*Separate résumé style from content for faster editing.
 Crush editing time like Godzilla*

 The Problem
 -----------
-Creating and editing a resumé takes too long.
-Most of the time  is wasted on styling and moving stuff around so that your resumé can have the desired look.
+Creating and editing a résumé takes too long.
+Most of the time  is wasted on styling and moving stuff around so that your résumé can have the desired look.
 Manually moving stuff around is also an error prone process.

 The Solution
 ------------
-Separating resumé style from content for faster editing.
+Separating résumé style from content for faster editing.
 The content is stored in json.
 The style is handled as angularjs templates.
 By editing the appropriate template, you can change where certain sections are placed and how various items are rendered, e.g., job item, education item, etc.

 JSON Schema
 -----------